 Four sequential and two concurrent social work practice courses comprise this sequence.
 Students enroll in the generalist year social work practice courses (SWK 560, Practice in Generalist Social Work I and SWK 563, Practice in Generalist Social Work II) concurrently with the generalist year field practicum (SWK 595).
-In the specialized year, students take SWK 661, Advanced Generalist Social Work Practice With Individuals and SWK 665, Advanced Generalist Social Work Practice III with Communities and Organizations.
+In the specialized year, students take SWK 661, Advanced Generalist Social Work Practice With Individuals and SWK 665, Advanced Generalist Social Work Practice II with Communities and Organizations.
 In their final semester all students enroll in SWK 600, Professional Integrative Seminar and SWK 664, Advanced Generalist Practice III with Families and Small Groups.
-Students enroll in the specialized year social work practice courses either: 1) concurrently with the specialized year field practicum (SWK 695), or 2) in the year prior to completing a Summer Block Field placement.
+Students enroll in the specialized year field practicum (SWK 695), or 2) in the year prior to completing a Summer Block Field placement.